Kiplin Hall History

 With the Hall’s own documentary records as an invaluable starting point, volunteers over the years have searched the County Records Office, records at other country houses owned by the families’ relatives, birth/marriage/death certificates from Victorian times, and (crucially) the internet.
 In recent years several living family descendants, especially American Calverts, have submitted their own additions to our database as well – and we are most grateful to them.
 For reasons of data privacy, however, our records exclude all living persons.

-There are several PDF family tree charts for each family, accessed via the links below.
-The number alongside each name in these charts counts the generations backwards or forwards from the starting individual, so that everyone with the same number is in the same generation.
+There are several PDF family tree charts for each family, accessed via the links on the individual family pages.
+The number prefix for each name counts the generations backwards or forwards from the starting individual, so that everyone with the same number is in the same generation.

 NB The records on this website are published in good faith, but are not authoritative or complete.
 If you think your own family tree has direct links into our charts please contact the Hall.
 We are always pleased to hear about errors or omissions.

 The initial funding to set up this Kiplin History website was donated by The Friends of Kiplin Hall, July 2019.